 South Australia is committed to supporting the Stolen Generations through the Stolen Generations Reparations Scheme.

-The South Australian Government established an $11 million Stolen Generations Reparations Scheme in 2015.
+The Government of South Australia established an $11 million Stolen Generations Reparations Scheme in 2015.

 A $6 million Individual Reparations Scheme provided ex-gratia payments to Aboriginal people who are eligible for reparations under the policy criteria of the scheme.